Bayonnaise/mars-rovers/README.md

 - Extend Rover to mark each square as explored when it gets to it, and extend Surface to display the full grid in the terminal at any stage of the mission.
 - Refactor
+- Create a method to run it without irb

 ---